Program (Tentative)

 1. Welcome from the Nordic Countries

-The chairpersons of the national Montessori associations in Norway, Sweden, Denmark, and Finland open the conference with reflections on the Montessori educators and pioneers who have shaped their own journeys within the movement.
+Members of the national Montessori associations in Norway, Sweden, Denmark, and Finland open the conference with reflections on the Montessori educators and pioneers who have shaped their own journeys within the movement.

 2. Welcome from Association Montessori Internationale (AMI)